Black hole shadow as a standard ruler in cosmology: Calculation of the shadow size in expanding universe

-\textit{Calculation of the shadow size in expanding universe.} To use the shadow of supermassive black hole as a tool for cosmology, we need to understand how the angular size of a shadow depends on its cosmological distance to the observer.
+To use the shadow of supermassive black hole as a tool for cosmology, we need to understand how the angular size of a shadow depends on its cosmological distance to the observer.
 In fact, calculating the angular size of a black hole shadow in an expanding universe is not trivial.
 The main reason is that the trajectories of light rays all the way to the observer are determined simultaneously by the action of the gravity of the black hole and cosmological expansion.
 This makes it difficult to proceed analytically, and exact analytical solution (valid for arbitrary position of observer, black hole mass and expansion model) is still not found, see discussion in \cite{BK-Tsupko-2018}.

 So far, exact analytical solution for the angular size of the shadow is found only in the particular case of black hole in de Sitter model with the cosmic expansion driven by the cosmological constant.
 To model Schwarzschild black hole embedded in a de Sitter universe, Kottler (also known as the Schwarzschild-de Sitter) spacetime can be used.
 Angular size of the shadow as seen by static observer was calculated in paper of Stuchl\'{i}k and Hled\'{i}k \cite{Stuchlik-1999}, see also \cite{Stuchlik-2007, Stuchlik-2018} for other types of observers.
 The first calculation of the shadow angular size as seen by observer comoving with cosmic expansion has been performed by Perlick, Tsupko and Bisnovatyi-Kogan \cite{Perlick-Tsupko-BK-2018}.
 For influence of $\Lambda$-term on other effects connected with light deflection see, for example, \cite{Rindler-Ishak-2007, Hackmann-2008a, Hackmann-2008b, Lebedev-2013, Lebedev-2016}.